Mary Lou Keel

-Mary Lou Keel (born January 5, 1961) has been a Judge of the Texas Court of Criminal Appeals since 2016.
+Mary Lou Keel has been a Judge of the Texas Court of Criminal Appeals since 2016.
 Between 1995 and 2016 she presided over the 232nd District Court in Harris County, Texas.
 She had previously served as assistant district attorney in Harris County.
 She received her undergraduate degree in English from the University of Texas in 1982.
 She received her Juris Doctor from the University of Houston Law Center in 1985.
 Her husband, Jim Hippard Jr., is an attorney.
 They have three children.

 She ran against incumbent Larry Meyers, who was expected to lose after he switched party allegiance to become a Democrat.
 In the Republican primary, she ran against Collin County District Judges Chris Oldner and Ray Wheless.
 Keel described Wheless as 'deceptive and inaccurate."
 When she ran she had 31 years of criminal legal experience.

 In 2012 the Texas Department of Public Safety found out that an analyst at the Houston crime lab, Jonathan Salvador, had intentionally falsified lab results, calling into question the validity of nearly 5,000 drug cases.
 Four hundred of those cases were in Harris Country where Keel was serving as a State District Judge.
 The district attorney's office requested help from the Harris County Public Defender's Office to retry hundreds of cases, but a dispute arose between Judge Keel and the public defender's office.
 The Houston Press reports that the dispute was about "how, or even if, public defenders were allowed to help those 400 people get new trials."